NAVEENMN/PersonalArchives/README.md

 # DVision
 Open CV based Drone Navigation
-( This project is still under developement )
+( This project is still under developement ) directory functions will have individual implementations for one.
+Once required implemenations are complemented the architecture will be designed around it. current implementation
+1) Harr facedectection
+2) optical flow
+3) stereo vision.

 ## Getting Started
 install ar-parrot drone node js api